abilian/lab.abilian.com/docs/Tech/Software Engineering/Effective software development.md

 1. "The Mythical Man-Month" by Frederick P. Brooks Jr. (1975): This book discusses the challenges of managing large software projects and provides insights into the human factors that affect productivity and software quality.
 4. "Code Complete: A Practical Handbook of Software Construction" by Steve McConnell (1993): This comprehensive guide covers best practices and techniques for writing high-quality code, focusing on topics like code organization, design, debugging, and testing.
-2. "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (1994): Also known as the "Gang of Four" book, this work introduces 23 classic design patterns and has been widely influential in object-oriented software development.
+2. "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (1994): Also known as the "Gang of Four" book, this work introduces 23 classic [[Design Patterns|design patterns]] and has been widely influential in object-oriented software development.
 9. "Object-Oriented Design Heuristics" by Arthur J. Riel (1996): The book presents a set of practical design heuristics or guidelines that can help developers create well-designed, maintainable, and reusable object-oriented software systems.
 The book covers various aspects of object-oriented design, including encapsulation, inheritance, polymorphism, and class relationships.
 It also provides numerous examples and case studies that illustrate the application of these heuristics in real-world software projects.
     - http://manclswx.com/talks/top_heuristics.html
     - [A presentation (lecture slides) on Riel's heuristics](https://www.ifi.uzh.ch/dam/jcr:ffffffff-fd5f-cdf8-ffff-ffffdfa437f0/swa-05-ooD.pdf) (see below)